piano fun

 Students must pay close attention to the teacher’s actions in order to emulate them.

-Observation produces a strong focus.
+Observation produces strong focus.

-Learn all elements together, one at a time, without separating them
+Learning all elements together, one at a time, without separating them

 Coarse motor skills and fine motor skills